 Keira Cumberland, studio Owner and pilates Instructor

-Keira grew up as a dancer and a more traditional athlete playing soccer and participating track and field.
+Keira grew up as an athlete: dancing, playing soccer, running track, practicing martial arts (Muay Thai) and training for triathlons.
 She attended California State University at Long Beach in 2003 as a Dance major and graduated in 2008 with a Bachelor of Arts in Dance Science and a minor in Political Science.
 She discovered Pilates at CSULB through the dance department and was later certified through Body Arts and Science International (BASI) in 2009 with Karen Clippinger.
-Since her certification, she has continued her Pilates education by attending regular workshops and observing when possible.
-Keira's current approach to Pilates is "classically-based with a contemporary flair" and she has expanded her wheelhouse to better assist clients with Neurological challenges (stroke, Parkinson's Disease and MS).
-Keira has taught Pilates and managed Pilates departments for small and large fitness clubs in Los Angeles and San Diego County since 2009 and has worked as a sales and revenue consultant for many Pilates studios helping them increase their bottom line.
+Since her certification, she has continued her Pilates education regularly attending workshops and private lessons.
+Keira's current approach to Pilates is "classically-based with a contemporary flair" and she has expanded her wheelhouse to better assist clients with Neurological challenges, particularly stroke since her dad suffered a stroke (and is well on his way to recovering) in 2017.
+Keira has taught Pilates and managed Pilates studios for small and large fitness clubs in Los Angeles and San Diego County since 2009 and has worked as a sales and revenue consultant for many Pilates studios helping them increase their bottom line.
 Apart from Pilates and before opening Pilates Collective SLO, she completed her legal education at Southwestern Law School in 2013 and is a licensed California attorney.
 Before transitioning to Pilates Collective SLO full-time, she practiced landlord/tenant law focused on eviction defense at a non-profit organization in Santa Maria, CA.

 randyn spear, pilates instructor